Shepherd Hills Tested: 2014 season

 In July 2014, at a PBR event in Guymon, Oklahoma, Shepherd Hills Tested bucked off Cody Schneider in 4.32 seconds for a bull score of 45 points.
 In August 2014, in Castle Rock, Colorado, at a PRCA event, Shepherd Hills Tested bucked off Joseph Vazquez in 4 seconds for an exceptional bull score of 47 points.
 In August 2014, at a PRCA event in Caldwell, Idaho, Shepherd Hills Tested bucked off Tyler Willis in 6.13 seconds for a bull score of 40 points.
 In August 2014, at a PBR BFTS event in Thackerville, Oklahoma, Shepherd Hills Tested bucked off Brady Sims in 4.59 seconds for a bull score of 44.25 points.
 In September 2014, at a PBR BFTS event in Springfield, Missouri, Shepherd Hills Tested bucked off Tyler Harr in 4.37 seconds for a bull score of 44.50 points.

-Per Lambert, Shepherd Hills Tested was one of eight bulls with a serious chance at the World Champion Bull title that year.
+Per Cody Lambert, Shepherd Hills Tested was one of eight bulls with a serious chance at the World Champion Bull title that year.
 Lambert's view is that Shepherd Hills Tested "is incredibly strong and gets stronger as he goes...He is just as determined to buck guys off as Bushwacker is.
 He is not going to let anybody steal a ride on him.
 They are going to have to do everything perfect on him.
 If they get a little bit out of shape, they are not going to hang on to the side".
 Page says "Tested is going to have to bring his game and everyone else, if they want to knock Bushwacker out, they are going to have to bring their game."

 Last year, he had 26 outs for both the PBR and the PRCA.
 He had a career high 13 BFTS buckoffs and reached a personal best average mark of 45.48 points.
 Shepherd Hills Tested had a total of 74 outs over the last four years at all levels.

+H.D.
 Page planned on entering Shepherd Hills Tested in many PRCA rodeos that summer, hoping he would qualify for the NFR, as he is the defending PRCA Bucking Bull of the Year.
 According to Page, Shepherd Hills Tested enjoyed competing and was the kind of bull who performed better the more he worked.
 In the bucking chute, Tested would lick his lips.
 There was no hesitation or struggle.
 Page said.
 “I know people say this a lot, but he really enjoys what he does."